-It only took a day for Aphria Inc (TSX:APHA)(NYSE:APHA) to respond to an unsolicited offer from xc (CNSX:GGB).
+It only took a day for Aphria Inc (TSX:APHA)(NYSE:APHA) to respond to an unsolicited offer from Green Growth Brands (CNSX:GGB).
 In a release on Friday morning, Aphria tried to outline to its investors why the deal wasn’t a good one.

 Irwin Simon, who is the Chair of Aphria’s Board of Directors, stated in the response that “While we appreciate GGB’s interest in the value we have created at Aphria and our significant growth prospects, their proposal falls short of rewarding our shareholders for participating in such a transaction.
 Further, the proposed offer is quite risky given GGB’s condition to complete a brokered financing at a price that is more than double the recent average of their share price, as a key term to the proposal.”

 Simon also suggested that the Board already had enough time to analyze and review the offer: “The Board has determined that the GGB proposal, as it currently stands, significantly undervalues the company.
 Aphria has a tremendous market opportunity as a leader in the sector and a strategic vision to meet those opportunities.”

 Aphria’s leadership is clearly not impressed with the deal given how quickly they were able to make an assessment.
 Whether shareholders agree is a different question, however.
 But there is no denying this is an opportunistic play by Green Growth given its current price in relation to Aphria’s.

 Green Growth’s share price was $4.98 as of Thursday’s close, and in just the past month has risen by more than 55%.
 Whether it is worth that price or not is hard to tell at this point, especially since it only started trading back in November.
 There’s been a lot of fluctuation in share prices recently among cannabis stocks, and Green Growth and Aphria have been going in opposite directions.